Electric Mowers Are Eco-Friendly

 Maintaining the Cord

 A corded mower’s power cord is exposed to the elements the same as the body of the mower.
 It is vital that you keep an eye out for any potential dangers your cord can cause.
-This is to prevent any electrical shocks due to exposed cords.
+This is to prevent any electrical shocks due to exposed wires.

 Before each mowing session, inspect your power cord to make sure it’s still properly insulated and to confirm that the cord, connectors and casings are free from any damage.
 If found, replace the cord.